sjafferali/meditrack/docs/API.md

 ## Overview

-The MediTrack API is a RESTful API built with FastAPI that provides endpoints for medication management and dose tracking.
+The MediTrack API is a RESTful API built with FastAPI that provides endpoints for person management, medication management, and dose tracking.
+The API supports multi-person functionality, allowing you to track medications for multiple family members or patients.
 All responses are in JSON format.

 ## Base URL